Dell-Networking/ansible-role-dellos-vxlan/README.md

 Dependencies
 ------------

-The *dellos-vxlan* role is built on modules included in the core Ansible code.
+The *dellos_vxlan* role is built on modules included in the core Ansible code.
 These modules were added in Ansible version 2.2.0.

 Example playbook
 ----------------

-This example uses the *dellos-vxlan* role to configure the VXLAN network, source ip address on VXLAN tunnel endpoint and virtual networks.
+This example uses the *dellos_vxlan* role to configure the VXLAN network, source ip address on VXLAN tunnel endpoint and virtual networks.
 It creates a *hosts* file with the switch details, a *host_vars* file with connection variables and the corresponding role variables.

 When *dellos_cfg_generate* is set to true, the variable generates the configuration commands as a .part file in *build_dir* path.
 By default, the variable is set to false.
-This example writes a simple playbook that only references the *dellos-vxlan* role.
+This example writes a simple playbook that only references the *dellos_vxlan* role.
 The sample host_vars given below is for dellos10.

 **Sample hosts file**